 We believe that our model, focused on full-service delivery, and our attractive customer mix have resulted in robust levels of historical revenue growth, Adjusted EBITDA margins and strong Free Cash Flow.
 For the Successor year ended December 31, 2015, we generated total net service revenue of \$320.1 million and Adjusted EBITDA of \$101.2 million, representing net service revenue and Adjusted EBITDA compound annual growth rates, or CAGRs, of 21.7% and 26.2%, respectively, since 2012.
 Our net (loss) income for the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$(8.7) million, \$(14.3) million, \$(1.2) million and \$24.8 million, respectively, partially as a result of non-cash amortization expense associated with identified intangible assets acquired as part of the Transaction.
 Over the last 15 years, we have maintained average Adjusted EBITDA margins of approximately 34%, while significantly scaling our business organically and expanding globally.
 Additionally, we have consistently demonstrated an ability to convert Adjusted EBITDA into Free Cash Flow.
 Our annual Free Cash Flow conversion, defined as Free Cash Flow divided by Adjusted EBITDA, has averaged 81.7% since 2012.
-Net cash provided by operating activities for the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$84.1 million, \$62.5 million, \$12.8 million and \$98.1 million respectively.
-For a reconciliation of Adjusted EBITDA, a non-GAAP measure, to net (loss) income, and for a reconciliation of Free Cash Flow, also a non-GAAP measure, to net cash provided by operating activities, see "-Summary Historical Consolidated Financial and Other Data."
+Net cash provided by operating activities for the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$84.1 million, \$62.5 million, \$12.8 million and \$98.1 million, respectively.
+For a reconciliation of Adjusted EBITDA, a non-GAAP measure, to net cash provided by operating activities, see "-Summary Historical Consolidated Financial and Other Data."
 Additionally, as of June 30, 2016 and December 31, 2015, we had total long-term debt, net of \$364.0 million and \$377.9 million outstanding, respectively.
-We intend to use the net proceeds of this offering to repay a portion of this indebtedness.
-See "Use of Proceeds."
+We intend to use the net proceeds of this